 Web services are about linking existing applications and their data to the Web.
 Many of your existing applications are already using SQL Server for data storage.
 The easier you can integrate SQL Server with XML and other Web services languages, the better.
-To that end, here is a short excerpt from the book XML and ASP.NET, featured on
+To that end, here is a short excerpt from the book XML and ASP.NET, featured on InformIT, that discusses the XML support available in SQL Server 2000 along with a short description of a new clause, FOR XML.

 SQL Server 2000 has several key features right out of the box that enable support for XML.
 Combining these features with ADO.NET and the XML Framework classes provide a broad range of options for working with data, which simplifies data access over the Web.